sglyon/ORCA.jl/README.md

 * EPS: For "eps" export "pdf2ps" binary is required.
 On ubuntu you can get it by "apt-get install poppler-utils"

-* WMF, EMF: Inkscape is required for these file types.
+* EMF: Inkscape is required for these file types.
 On ubuntu you can install it by "apt-get install inkscape"

 Also if you are planning to use ORCA.jl inside a docker container, then "xvfb-run" is needed and can be installed by "apt-get install xvfb" on ubuntu.